by Kris Kayyal on 11/15/12 at 10:17 am

 Always Remember to Test Your Design

-The other is split testing or A/B Testing, in this case it is a lot harder because we would be split testing paths instead of a simple change on the website.
-I can’t go into the specifics of how, but split testing will give you statistical proof that what you’ve done has increased the conversion rate of the page.
-If you are working on a client’s site, you want to be able to show them how your work has improved the effectiveness of their site.
+The other is A/B Testing, in this case it is a lot harder because we would be split testing paths instead of a simple change on the website.
+Split testing will give you statistical proof that what you’ve done has increased the conversion rate of the page.
+If you are working on a client’s site, you want to be able to show them how your work has improved their site.

 Moving From Category to Product Page